silentgameplays/Alice-Windows-11-Fix/README.txt

 10. Select option to play American McGee's Alice

+#(Optional) 60 FPS Fix for Alice Madness Returns:
+1. Go to C:\Program Files (x86)\Steam\steamapps\common\Alice Madness Returns\AliceGame\Config
+2. Find the DefaultEngine file
+3. Edit with notepad
+4. Find the following values
+MinSmoothedFrameRate=22
+MaxSmoothedFrameRate=31
+5. Change one of these values to:
+MinSmoothedFrameRate=22
+MaxSmoothedFrameRate=60

 #Additional steps if something is broken,game does not work correctly,etc:

 1. Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play .NET 3.5 Framework support

 2. Check on AMD/NVIDIA GPU’s if the driver is up to date,if not reinstall using DDU (no need for safe mode,just restart normally and install the latest driver version):